maciejgos/HireHeroApp-ServerlessLowCode/README.md

 Hire hero company is a project which showcase simple implementation of Workflow process using low code approach.
-Whole concept of a project is to use as much of cloud native components as possible.
+Whole concept of a project is to use as much of cloud native components as possible without writing code.

 ## The Plan
 1. Implementation of basic workflow using Logic Apps